 It doesn’t have to cost more to care about the environment.
-Whether you’re looking for fresh food, renewable energy, or a free tree for the sidewalk in front of your home, NKCDC has a ton of resources to help you save some green.
+Whether you’re looking for fresh food, renewable energy, or a free tree for the sidewalk in front of your home, NKCDC has a ton of resources to help you meet your sustainability goals.

 Blue recycling bins

 Find a pick-up spot for a free City recycling bin.
-NKCDC provides recycling bins to residents to be picked up during business hours; call ahead to make sure we have them in stock.
+When we have them in stock, NKCDC provides recycling bins to residents to be picked up during business hours; call ahead to make sure some are available.

 Electronics recycling has gotten more difficult as the international markets have changed.
 Elemental is a nearby business that accepts surplus electronics drop-offs at no cost.